Kong/terraform-provider-konnect/docs/resources/gateway_plugin_session.md

 - `cookie_http_only` (Boolean) Applies the `HttpOnly` tag so that the cookie is sent only to a server.
 - `cookie_name` (String) The name of the cookie.
 - `cookie_path` (String) The resource in the host where the cookie is available.
-- `cookie_same_site` (String) Determines whether and how a cookie may be sent with cross-site requests. must be one of ["Strict", "Lax", "None", "Default"]
+- `cookie_same_site` (String) Determines whether and how a cookie may be sent with cross-site requests. must be one of ["Default", "Lax", "None", "Strict"]
 - `cookie_secure` (Boolean) Applies the Secure directive so that the cookie may be sent to the server only with an encrypted request over the HTTPS protocol.
 - `idling_timeout` (Number) The session cookie idle time, in seconds.
 - `logout_methods` (List of String) A set of HTTP methods that the plugin will respond to.